VikasMishraManit/HotelService/tutorial.md

 3) We have to manually connect it to the desired table.
 This is done using the Hotel.init() which describes which table to map , and which column to map.

-Note : Whatever rule that are created in db layer ( using the migrations) , ideally they should match with whatever being created in the TS layer
+Note : Whatever rule that are created in db layer ( using the migrations) , ideally they should match with whatever being created in the TS layer like which columns have default assigned , which can take null etc .

 4)  We will create a sequelize.ts file in models folder which will have the configuration to tell which table we will have to map to
 ```